Clade X

-Clade X was a pandemic modelling exercise by Johns Hopkins University's Center for Health Security, which occurred on Tuesday, May 15, 2018, named after the hypothetical novel virus.
+Clade X: A Global Health Security Simulation was a pandemic modelling exercise led by Johns Hopkins University's Center for Health Security, which occurred on Tuesday, May 15, 2018, at the Mandarin Oriental Hotel in Washington, D.C.
+The exercise was named after a hypothetical novel virus, and simulated efforts to counter a fast-moving and deadly epidemic released on purpose by a terrorist group consisting of scientists and their rich backers wanting to reduce overpopulation.
 In the simulation, the hypothetical pandemic resulted in 900 million simulated deaths.
 The exercise was invitation-only and nearly 150 people attended.

+Participants

+The exercise was co-hosted by the Program for Appropriate Technology in Health (PATH), the Global Health Council, and the Nuclear Threat Initiative (NTI).
+It was funded through a grant from Open Philanthropy.